ptoepel/www.patricktoepel.com/src/pages/index.md

   knowledge to anyone.
 intro:
   blurbs:
-    - image: /img/coffee.png
+    - image: /img/logo.jpg
       text: >
-        We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
-We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
-Check our post or contact us directly for current availability.
+        Moufpiece Entertainment was a side project for a friend of mine.
+He created a podcast business and needed a website that would showcase his gallery of media types.
+It was themed and customized to match the brand and it's administrative needs.

+        Wordpress.
+Composer.
+SASS.
     - image: /img/coffee-gear.png
       text: >
         We offer a small, but carefully curated selection of brewing gear and